DavidWalther/ApexUtils/force-app/main/MapUtility/README.md

         IValueReader valueReader,
         MAP_RETAIN_MODE retainingMode,
         List<MapUtility_MappingMain.IncludeItemKeyInMapInterface> keyEvaluators
+        List<MapUtility_MappingMain.IncludeItemInMapInterface> itemFilters
       )

 **Parameters**
 * `objects`: List of objects to create the map of.
 This can be SObjects or Objects
 * `valueReader`: the ValueReader **instance** to use for getting mapping keys for each entry in `objects`
 * `retainingMode`: an enum value to specify which items to keep
-* `keyEvaluators`: a List of `MapUtility_MappingMain.IncludeItemKeyInMapInterface` to define more key-specific behavior
+* `keyEvaluators`: a List of `MapUtility_MappingMain.IncludeItemKeyInMapInterface` to define criteria for the evaluation of every item key
+* `itemFilters`: A list `MapUtility_MappingMain.IncludeItemInMapInterface` to define criteria for the evaluation of every item

 **_Depricated:_**